dudintv/dudin.tv/content/articles/vizrt-script-1.md

 PrintTemp(-3)
 ```

-The differences of syntax "Sub":
+### The differences between "Sub" and "Function":

 * instead "Function" is writed "Sub"
-* do not write returning data type and nothing to return
+* "Sub" returns nothing — so, returned type specified only in "Function"
-* all I need I doing inside a subroutine
+* if I want to affect to containers or the scene I write it inside a "Sub".
+If I want to calculate something and use returned value inside the script I use "Function"

 ## 6. Object

 Object is the way to controlling of data and fuctions more like in real life.
 We intuitively define each object in the life some properties and abilities to do something.
 For example, some dog have: 5 year old, pink color, etc...
 Thus, programming "objects" just reflects reality.
 It's like a list or array, but with different data types and functions.
 For example, object "Container" contains properties "Name", "Active"(visibility), "Count of sub-containers", etc...
 "Container" also has functions "Create new sub-container", "Get first sub-object", etc...
 All possible variables and functions are in the documentation!
 Please feel free to look there! ;)

 __Access to all properties and functions of object gets by dot character "." — for example ```container.name```.
-You can call sub-object and sub-properties consistently through points  ``this.alpha.value```__
+You can call sub-object and sub-properties consistently through points  ```this.alpha.value```__

 Some properties can have a status "read only".
 It can be readed but not changed.
 All other properties you can read and rewrite.
 For example, we can get name of container ```println(this.name)``` or rename it ```this.name = "new_name"```.
 But we can't change directly "Count sub-containers" property.
 The property will changed if we change real count of sub-containers.

 * by the way, the variable "this" refers to current container where script placed

 Some functions of object returns other object.
 For example, lets get a "Omo" plugin on the current container and change counter of visible sub-object:

 ```basic
 Dim pi_omo As PluginInstance
 pi_omo = this.GetFunctionPluginInstance("Omo")